ruby/ruby/README.md

 ## Mailing list

 There is a mailing list to talk about Ruby.
-To subscribe this list, please send the following phrase:
+To subscribe to this list, please send the following phrase:

     subscribe